-Any time there is a change of placement contemplated, a determination must be made whether the behavior in question was a "manifestation" of the child's disability.
-A finding that the behavior was a manifestation can occur in only two ways: 1) if the IEP Team determines the behavior was caused by or was substantially related to the child's disability; or 2) if the behavior was a "direct result" of the school's failure to implement the IEP.
-The determination must take place within 10 school days of a decision to remove a child for over 10 consecutive school days.
+Any time there is a change of placement contemplated, the IEP Team must make a determination whether the behavior in question was a "manifestation" of the child's disability.
+This determination must take place within 10 school days of a decision to remove a child for over 10 consecutive school days.
+A finding that the behavior was a manifestation can occur in two ways:

+- 1. if the IEP Team determines the behavior was caused by or was substantially related to the child's disability; or - 2. if the behavior was a "direct result" of the school's failure to implement the IEP.